minetest-mods/enhanced_builtin_commands/README.md

 # Enhanced Builtin Commands
 Adds intllib support for builtin commands (and adds other features).
+Enhanced Builtin Commands is _Rolling Release_, which means you can use the latest commits without fear.

 ## Installation
 - Unzip the archive, rename the folder to enhanced_builtin_commands and